yeecher23/WC-2026-F11507001-YeeCher/Lab1.md

 Answer:

 1. What IPv4 address was assigned to the UE?
+- 10.0.0.2

 2. How many ICMP Echo Request/Reply pairs are present?
+- There are 10 pairs

 3. What does the successful Echo Reply prove about the UE connection?
+- Confirms reachability to the target

 ### Checkpoint 5: UE IP and User Plane — 15 points